-Welding (SF 50353)
+Welding (SF 50353) Arcs and Sparks - Required 🖤

-This exhibit class is open to members who are in the 7th grade and higher or at least 13 years 4-H age.
+This exhibit class is open to any member eligible to participate in 4-H and show at the county/state fair.
 Exhibit one arc weldment/item demonstrating the skill level of the exhibitor.
 Members new to the project should consider selecting a weldment from the suggested Weldment List found on page 43 of Arcs and Sparks (4-H 573 - Shielded Metal Arc Welding).
 This class is for industrial welding only.
 (Members that wish to use welding to create objects with an artistic appeal should consider enrolling in the 4-H Visual Arts project and consider entering those types of exhibits in the Visual Arts - Metal class.)
 Exhibits must be portable and cannot be exhibited on a trailer.